Menditect/documentation/docs/coverage-exclude-filter.md

 ## Business rules
 - The Module Name Filter may not be empty and should start with a letter, underscore or asterisk and can only contain letters, digits, underscores and asterisks.
 - The Microflow Name Filter may not be empty and should start with a letter, underscore or asterisk and can only contain letters, digits, underscores and asterisks.
+- Exclude Filters that are added to a Coverage Goal on a Test Configuration, will apply to microflows in the [Application Revision](application-revision) that was last applied to that Test Configuration.
+- Exclude Filters that are added to a Coverage Goal on an Application, will apply to microflows in the *latest* [Application Revision](application-revision) found in the included Test Configurations.

 ## Actions on an Exclude Filter